-Despite the considerable reductions in catches, following the closure of the mixedstock fishery at sea in 2007, only 50% of Irelands 89 assessed salmon rivers are currently estimated to be meeting biologically-based CLs.
-While 40 more rivers could open for C&R-only angling as assessments indicate relatively high juvenile densities or the stocks are meeting $\geq$ 50% of CL, it is clear the overall proportion of rivers with good population status is low.
+Despite the considerable reductions in catches, following the closure of the mixedstock fishery at sea in 2007, only 45% of Irelands 87 assessed salmon rivers are currently estimated to be meeting biologically-based CLs.
+While 42 more rivers could open for C&R-only angling as assessments indicate relatively high juvenile densities or the stocks are meeting $\geq$ 50% of CL, it is clear the overall proportion of rivers with good population status is low.
 Fish counters provide the most direct assessment of salmon stock status in rivers.
-The number of counters installed and used in stock assessments has increased from 9 in 2002 to 28 in 2018.
+The number of counters installed and used in stock assessments has increased from 9 in 2002 to 29 in 2019.
 There has been variation in the mean count since 2002, with highest numbers recorded in 2007 coinciding with the closure of offshore drift netting.
 However, there has been a marked decline in salmon counts subsequently with 2014 and 2015 being the two lowest values in the entire time series.
-A minor upturn was evident from the series low of 2014 until 2017 but this trend has not continued into the most recent year 2018.
+A minor upturn was evident from the series low of 2014 until 2017 but this trend has not continued and a decline is evident in 2018 and a further decline in 2019.
 These counter data can be considered as an index for other rivers nationally and probably reflect the national trend.